uccser/cs-field-guide/docs/source/getting_started/project_structure.rst

 - ``interactives/``

   - This application stores all data related to interactives in the CS Field Guide.

+- ``appendices/``

+  - This application contains minor appendices such as the `about` and `contributors` pages.
+    It also provides links to other important applications, like Interactives and the Glossary, but does not host any of them.

+- ``search/``

+  - This application contains the search functionality, including the search results page.
+    This is currently only available in English.

 Details on how to modify an application can be found within their relavent author and developer documentation pages.